florian-stefan/spring-kafka-integration-test/README.md

 After loading an `ApplicationContext` for a test, the Spring test framework will cache that context and reuse it for all subsequent tests that declare the same unique context configuration within the same test suite.
-When the Spring context is cached, the instance of the `MessageListener` that is managed by that context will keep its topic assignment.
-That means that every subsequent integration test that does not reuse the cached context will run with a Spring context that contains an idle instance of the `MessageListener`.
+When the Spring context is cached, the instance of the `MessageListener` that is managed by that context will keep its topic partition assignment.
+That means that each subsequent integration test that does not reuse the cached context will run with a Spring context that contains an idle instance of the `MessageListener`.

 Since the annotations `@MockBean` or `@SpyBean` will alter the cache key of the context, an integration test that uses those annotations will run with a fresh Spring context while the cached context is still active.
 Therefore, such